Luca1991/DiscCheckEmu/ConfigurationDocumentation.md

 * CreateFileA: this hook will be automatically created when using the file redirection or directory redirection features.
 * FindFirstFileA: this hook will be automatically created when using the file redirection or directory redirection features.
+* FindFirstFileW: this hook will be automatically created when using the file redirection or directory redirection features.
 * GetFileAttributesA: this hook will be automatically created when using the file redirection or directory redirection features.
+* GetFileAttributesW: this hook will be automatically created when using the file redirection or directory redirection features.
 * GetLogicalDrives: this hook will be created when at least one virtual drive is specified in virtual_drives array.

 ## Patches / Hacks